 A cookie is a text file that servers of browsed websites or third-party servers leave in a dedicated space on the hard disk of your terminal (computer, tablet, smartphone or any other internet-optimised device) when you use your browser to consult online content or use an online service.
 It records information about your internet browsing and enables the issuer to identify the terminal where it is stored for as long as the cookie is valid or active.

-Main types of cookie used
+Types of cookie used

 - Session cookies.
 We use session cookies for exclusively technical and functional purposes so that you can browse Baron Philippe de Rothschild websites.

 - Statistical cookies.
 These cookies enable us to collect data on traffic to and use of Baron Philippe de Rothschild websites (audience measurement), to detect browsing problems and hence to improve the quality and ergonomics of Baron Philippe de Rothschild websites (performance analysis).
 These cookies are persistent, which means that they may remain on your computer after a session until their expiry date.

 The table below gives you information about the characteristics of the statistical cookies used and how you can disable them.